georgealexakis/multispectral_processing/CMS-SETUP.md

-# Steps for CMS-V1-C-EVR1M-GigE (Ethernet Connection) Camera Setup
+# Steps for CMS-V1-C-EVR1M-GigE Camera Setup

 ## Table of Contents